erangalds/t-vectordb-introduction/lecture-notes/04-vector-databases.md

    - **When to Use**: Useful for applications where the dataset is large, and search speed is a priority.
    - **Example Use Case**: Searching large multimedia databases.

-We can create HNSW Vector Indexes (Vector Search Optimization Algorithm) as below.
+We can create IVFFLAT Vector Indexes (Vector Search Optimization Algorithm) as below.

 ```sql
 -- First Create the Vector Extension